Zekiah-A/RplaceServer/README.md

 # RplaceServer
 A modular, moddable and scalable server software designed to host rplace.tk canvases.
 Can be used standalone, GUI, or embedded inside of a client in order to allow for easy, no code self hosted game.
 Modular server library allows for setting up servers, and modifying game mechanics easily.

+### Running from source:
+_To run from source, you need the latest dotnet version and git installed on your system._

+Clone the repository with `git clone --recursive https://github.com/Zekiah-A/RplaceServer/` to include all submodules.

+Enter the TKOfficial directory, for example `cd RplaceServer/TKOfficial`.

+Run `dotnet run` to start the server.
+When running with SSL/on an admin restricted port, you may need to run this command with admininstrator privelages.

 ### Project Aims:
  - Open, contributable and easy to use
  - Faster than legacy node server